Developer-DAO/web3-ui/packages/hooks/README.md

 ### useContract

 The `useContract` hook takes the ABI and address of a contract and returns the contract instance.
+This hook requires the user to have connected their wallet.
+If you don't want to force your users to connect their wallet in order to read from a contract, use [`useReadOnlyContract`](#usereadonlycontract) instead.

 ```tsx
 import { useContract } from '@web3-ui/hooks';